ZackMisso/VoxelLevelEditor/README.md

-This project is just me screwing around with modern OpenGL.

-This project is not meant to do anything just to allow me to

-screw around with different shaders and set-ups for modern

-OpenGL.
+This project is a voxel map editor to be used for an upcoming hackathon